ariestiyansyah/ariestiyansyah.github.io/_posts/2016-02-20-open-edx-comprehesive-theming.md

 In addition, there are some other changes you'll need to make:

 * The ``google_analytics_file`` config value is now ignored.
 If your Open edX installation has a Google Analytics account ID set, the Google Analytics JavaScript will be included automatically on your site using that account ID.
-You can set this account ID either using the "GOOGLE_ANALYTICS_ACCOUNT" value in the Django settings, or by setting the newly-added "GOOGLE_ANALYTICS_ACCOUNT" config value in your microsite configuration.
+You can set this account ID either using the `GOOGLE_ANALYTICS_ACCOUNT` value in the Django settings, or by setting the newly-added `GOOGLE_ANALYTICS_ACCOUNT` config value in your microsite configuration.

-* If you don't want the Google Analytics JavaScript to be output at all in your microsite, set the "GOOGLE_ANALYTICS_ACCOUNT" config value to the empty string.
-If you want to customize the way that Google Analytics is loaded, set the "GOOGLE_ANALYTICS_ACCOUNT" config value to the empty string, and then load Google Analytics yourself (with whatever customizations you want) in your ``head-extra.html`` template.
+* If you don't want the Google Analytics JavaScript to be output at all in your microsite, set the `GOOGLE_ANALYTICS_ACCOUNT` config value to the empty string.
+If you want to customize the way that Google Analytics is loaded, set the `GOOGLE_ANALYTICS_ACCOUNT` config value to the empty string, and then load Google Analytics yourself (with whatever customizations you want) in your ``head-extra.html`` template.

 * The ``css_overrides_file`` config value is now ignored.
 To add a CSS override file to your microsite, create a ``head-extra.html`` template with the following content: